The NordDRG AI Benchmark for Large Language Models: Results and Evaluation

+\paragraph{O2 --- Extensibility and sustainability.} Schema-stable identifiers (\texttt{DRG}, \texttt{ICD}, \texttt{NCSP}, \texttt{ORD}, \ldots) are consistent across yearly and national releases, enabling drop-in updates without code changes.
+In practice, adding a version amounts to placing the official workbook and manuals in a dated repository folder; existing prompts and scoring continue to work.
+Maintenance follows an open workflow (GitHub issues/PRs): adding a task requires one prompt row (Artefact~\ref{norddrg-questions}) and a matching gold-answer row—no source edits.

+\paragraph{O3 --- Baseline differentiation.} On the 13 \emph{Logic} tasks, models separate clearly: \emph{GPT-5 Thinking} and \emph{Opus~4.1} achieve 13/13, \emph{o3} 12/13; mid-tier endpoints score 6--8/13; others 5/13 or below (Table~\ref{tab:norddrg-demo-results}).
+Largest gaps occur on cross-sheet chaining (procedure- and diagnosis-property linkage).
+On strict \emph{Grouper} emulation, \emph{GPT-5 Thinking} reaches 7/13, \emph{o3} 6/13, \emph{o4-mini} 3/13; all others 0–1/13 (Table~\ref{tab:norddrg-grouper-results}).
+Many near-misses predict the correct \texttt{drg\_nat} but fail the exact \texttt{drg\_logic.id} requirement, underscoring the difficulty of reproducing deterministic control flow and traceability.
+To the best of our knowledge (August~2025), this is the first public report of an LLM partially emulating the complete NordDRG grouping logic with exact matches on both fields.

-Taken together, the artefact inspection (coverage, schema, contribution workflow) and the baseline run (accuracy spread) confirm that NordDRG-AI-Benchmark meets its design objectives and provides a robust yardstick for future research on LLMs in hospital funding.
+Taken together—coverage and fidelity (O1), a drop-in maintenance path (O2), and differentiated, exact-match baselines (O3)—\emph{NordDRG-AI-Benchmark} provides a robust, governance-grade yardstick for future work on trustworthy automation in hospital funding.